comit/sonoff-bridge/OTA-over-SCP.md

 How to setup and configure "OTA over SCP" upload for PlatformIO.
-The uploader pushes .bin files to remote OTA server using SCP.
+The uploader pushes .bin files to remote OTA server using SCP (SSH connection).
 Images can be served to Sonoff-Tasmotas from there.

 # Configuration
 To upload .bin images to OTA server using SCP, edit the following lines under target environment: